fzaiter/docker/README.md

 > [!NOTE]
 > Note: When sensitive values are required, stack.env will use placeholder values like {VALUE} for you to replace with actual information.
 Make sure to save this .env file in the same directory as the docker-compose.yml file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## 🙏 Acknowledgments

+Usually most of these files have been taken from other sites and modified slightly to work in my own environment.
+These sites can be varied although I would particularly like to thank [Marius Hosting](https://mariushosting.com/), a website where Marius Bogdan Lizandru shares many stacks to implement directly via portainer.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>